JackRogers9/fpl-data-interfaces/README.md

 # FPL Data Interfaces Submodule

-A repository containing the interfaces for the data returned by each of the FPL endpoints.
+This repository contains the interfaces for the data returned by each of the FPL endpoints.

+This repository is used as a submodule.

 ---